anurag-327/formwix/CONTRIBUTING.md

-# Contributing to Formwiz
+# Contributing to Formwix

-Thank you for your interest in contributing to Formwiz!
+Thank you for your interest in contributing to Formwix!
 We welcome contributions from everyone, regardless of experience level.
 This document provides guidelines for contributing to the project.

 ## Table of Contents